CouchCMS/Documentation/src/contents/tutorials/portfolio-site/about-us.md

 As you can see, Couch has now created the two editable regions for you.<br/>
 Try editing the contents in them and revisit _about.php_ after saving your changes.
 Your changes should now appear on the website.

-<p class="success">The editable tag, particularly the richtext type, has a plethora of options that you can set to tailor the created editable region to your client's need.
-Please consult the [documentation](../../../../concepts/editable-regions.html) for details.</p>
+The editable tag, particularly the richtext type, has a plethora of options that you can set to tailor the created editable region to your client's need.
+Please consult the [documentation](../../../../concepts/editable-regions.html) for details. {.success}

 This is all that is needed to make a single page editable.<br/>
 To further refine the experience for your client, a few minor enhancements can be made.<br/>